-Even the most honest witness doing his or her level best to tell the truth as he or she sees it may simply get it wrong.
+Even the most honest witness doing their level best to tell the truth as they see it may simply get it wrong.
 Their evidence may not be reliable.
 There may be various reasons for that, such as:

 - the passage of time,

 - poor hearing or eyesight,

 - the consumption of drink or drugs.